web-archive-group/ELXN42-Article/elxn42.md

 The flags do the following: `-a` aggregates output; `-o` specifies we wanted embedded output, `-t` specifies the timezone to use (local, or EST, in our case), `-i` sets the interval, in our case every 24 hours.

 Upon completion of capturing #elxn42, the team immediately began aggregating their dataset into a single file.
 The team began with 12 different line oriented JSON object files totaling 22GB and 4,117,753 undeduplicated tweets.
 These 12 files were aggregated into a single file: `cat *json > elxn42-tweets.json`.
-Once aggregated, the dataset was validated with [`validate.py`](https://github.com/edsu/twarc/blob/master/utils/validate.py), and the deduplicated (we have to dedupe given the combination of Search API and Stream API collection modes with twarc) using [`deduplicate.py`](https://github.com/edsu/twarc/blob/master/utils/deduplicate.py).
+Once aggregated, the dataset was validated with [`validate.py`](https://github.com/edsu/twarc/blob/master/utils/validate.py) (ensuring that it was a valid JSON object), and the deduplicated (we have to dedupe given the combination of Search API and Stream API collection modes with twarc) using [`deduplicate.py`](https://github.com/edsu/twarc/blob/master/utils/deduplicate.py).
 Once deduplicated, we were able to come up with the number of tweets collected.
 Since each tweet is a single JSON object representing a single line in the file, we were able to quickly calculate with simple command line utilities:

 ```bash
 $ cat elxn42-tweets-combined-deduplicated.json | wc -l